jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/9-BlobStorageTrigger.md

 The new Azure Function will use the [Azure Cognitive Services Computer Vision API](https://docs.microsoft.com/azure/cognitive-services/computer-vision/home/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn) to generate an image description and some tags around what is in the photo, then upload its metadata to Cosmos DB.

-## 1.Configuring Computer Vision API in the Azure portal
+## 1. Configuring Computer Vision API in the Azure portal

 Before you can use the Computer Vision API, you will need an API key.
 You can get this by creating a resource in the Azure portal.